 Services for Patrons with Disabilities

 Assistance is provided to patrons with disabilities in the use of services and collections by library staff at public service desks.
-Requests for special accommodations are made to the Head of Access Services (479-575-3201) or directly contact a specific service desk listed below.
+Requests for special accommodations are made to the User Experience Librarian (479-575-3201) or directly contact a specific service desk listed below.

 To avoid delays in service that occur during peak service periods or to receive assistance with extensive research projects, patrons with disabilities are encouraged to make appointments with a reference librarian by calling the Reference Department (479-575-6645).

 Both entrances to the library are accessible by wheel chairs and are equipped with automatic door opening devices.
 Wheel chair accessible workstations are available for priority use by patrons with disabilities.
 In the older part of the library, the aisle widths of the book shelves do not meet the thirty-six inch requirement of ADA, but staff are available to help retrieve materials upon request.

 Accommodations currently available include:

 - Ramps and electronic doors

 - Retrieval of materials from shelves by library staff

 - Computer Lab in Mullins Library equipped with adaptive technology (on all Mac computers)